upb-lea/LCB-CCB-01_LEA_Control_Board/README.md

 ## Software
 Various software examples using the LEA Control Board is available and can be found [in this repository](https://github.com/upb-lea/LCB-Software).
 There are examples for using the hardware monitor, SPI, UART and many others.

+## How to design the LCB into your cirucit?
+ * A stable external 3.3 V power supply must be provided, recommended by a linear regulator.
+ * It is recommended to use buffer-ICs for the LCB GPIOs to prevent damage on the LCB board.

+## Design decisions
+ * To not confuse the user, there is only one supply voltage needed.
+All pins of the board are save for 3.3 V.
+ * A stable external 3.3 V power supply must be provided, recommended by a linear regulator.
+We did not decide for an internal regulator, as this regulator does not know your external load, and might be overloaded.